• Skip to primary navigation

 Irish Soda Scones

-These buttery Irish soda scones are filled with American-style Irish soda bread flavors: brown sugar, caraway, currants, and walnuts.
+These buttery Irish soda bread scones are filled with American-style Irish soda bread flavors: brown sugar, caraway, currants, and walnuts.

 See the recipe notes for a gluten-free option!